emdx-dex/fastbtc-rsk/README.md

 ## Endpoints

-### POST /order
+### POST /api/order

 Creates the order.
-Add hook in blocknative to listen for transactions in the address.
+Add hook in Blocknative to listen for transactions in the address.

 #### Body
 ```